M

 “I want to develop my career by teaching based on andragogy principles.
 From my personal and professional perspective, teaching adults is vital because our children are always learning from us, not only from our verbal and cognitive assignments and classes but also by our actions and behavior.”

-Here are just some of the benefits of teaching English to kids:
+What are the benefits of teaching English to kids?

-• Kids, especially elementary-aged, tend to have an unbridled enthusiasm for learning and are always ready to jump in and play any fun English games you present to them.
+• Kids, especially elementary-aged students, bring unbridled enthusiasm to learning and are always ready to jump in and play any fun English games you present to them.

 • Young learners tend to lack the hang-ups of adults, so they are not as shy about pronouncing new words or afraid of looking silly in front of the class.

-• It’s easy to see substantial progress in young learners’ and teens’ English level since they are able to absorb so much so quickly.
+• Young learners and teens show substantial progress in their English level because they absorb so much so quickly.

 Asia

-The main region where teaching jobs involve working with children and teens is Asia, in countries such as South Korea and Thailand.
-The Japan Exchange and Teaching (JET) Programme, is a historically popular program that places qualified teachers in positions in schools throughout the country.
+Asia is the main region for teaching jobs involving children and teens, particularly in countries such as South Korea and Thailand.
+The Japan Exchange and Teaching (JET) Programme is a historically popular program that places qualified teachers in positions in schools throughout the country.

 Europe

 TEFL/TESOL jobs can involve teaching kids in certain countries in Europe, as well.
-This is typically through government programs like the Teaching Assistant Program in France (TAPIF) and the Cultural Ambassador program in Spain, that sponsor English teachers from North America to teach various grades in K-12 public schools.
+Government programs such as the Teaching Assistant Program in France (TAPIF) and the NALCAP in Spain sponsor English teachers from North America to teach various grades in K-12 public schools.

-Juicy Mae, from the Philippines, teaches kids online
+Juicy Mae, from the Philippines, teaches kids online.
+Read her story here.

-You can teach English to kids online with companies that are among Bridge’s Preferred Employment Partners or with other leading companies in the industry.
+You can teach English to kids online with companies that are among Bridge’s Recommended Employers or with other leading companies in the industry.

 Do your research before choosing which company to apply to, as each has a slightly different pay rate, vacation limit, and company policy.
-Also, keep in mind that since the majority of these online jobs teaching kids are based in Asia, you’ll probably be teaching really early or late hours because of the time difference.
+Also, keep in mind that most of these online jobs are based in Asia, so you’ll probably teach very early or very late because of the time difference.

-When teaching English to children, it’s important to be certified, as almost all jobs (both in-person and online) require a TEFL/TESOL certification, usually of 120 hours or more.
-It also helps quite a bit to have targeted training tailored to the students you want to teach, such as Specialized Certification in Teaching English to Young Learners/Teens or Specialized Certification in Teaching English Online.
+When teaching English to children, you’ll need certification, since almost all jobs (both in-person and online) require a TEFL/TESOL certification of 120 hours or more.
+Targeted training tailored to your students also helps, such as Specialized Certification in Teaching English to Young Learners and Teenagers or Specialized Certification in Teaching English Online.

 Kimmy, in Hungary